-Better understanding of the underlying sources of quality issues can help develop a plan of action to address the problem that is both proactive and strategic.
+A better understanding of the underlying sources that generate quality issues can help develop a proactive and strategic plan to address the problem.

-- Entry quality – Usually caused by a person entering data into a system.
-The problem may occur due to a typo or a willful decision, such as providing a dummy phone number or address.
+- Entry quality—usually caused by a person entering data into a system.
+The problem may occur due to a typo or a intentional decision, such as providing a dummy phone number or address.
 Identifying these outliers or missing data is easily accomplished with profiling tools or simple queries.

-- Process quality – Such issues occur systematically as data is moved through an organization.
-They may result from a system crash, file loss or any other technical occurrence that results from integrated systems.
-They are often difficult to identify, especially if the data has made a number of transformations on the way to its destination.
+- Process quality—such issues occur systematically as data moves through an organization.
+They may result from a system crash, file loss, or any other technical accident that results from integrated systems.
+These problems are often difficult to identify, especially if the data has made a number of transformations on the way to its destination.
 Process quality can usually be remedied easily once the source of the problem is identified.
 Proper checks and quality control at each touch point along the path is needed to ensure that problems are rooted out, though these checks may often be absent in legacy processes.

-- Identification quality – Resulting from a failure to recognize the relationship between two objects.
+- Identification quality—resulting from a failure to recognize the relationship between two objects.
 For example, two similar products with different SKUs are incorrectly judged to be the same.
-Identification quality may have significant associated costs, such as mailing the same household more than once.
-Data quality processes can largely eliminate this problem by matching records, identifying duplicates and placing a confidence score on the similarity of records.
+Identification quality may have significant associated costs, such as mailing the same household more than once (learn how to address this here).
+Data quality processes can largely eliminate this problem by matching records, identifying duplicates, and placing a confidence score on the similarity of records.

 - Integration quality—occurring due to failed integration of all the known information about an object, which, normally, should be done to provide an accurate representation of the object.